Lytham Green & Foreshore

 We have led he way in keeping the area free of development and commercial interests.
 Residents become worried and feel powerless against such pressures.

 ‘The Green‘, as it’s often called, stretches from the former Land Registry office (now Danbro) to Fairlawn Road and overlooks the estuary of the River Ribble and the Welsh mountains.
-It really is a beautiful walk with a picturesque view.
+It really is a beautiful walk with a picturesque view, enjoyed by hundreds who walk there daily.